 Scholarships

-In short, Harvard University stands as a beacon of excellence in higher education, and gaining admission to this institute is challenging yet rewarding.
+In short, Harvard University stands as a beacon of excellence in higher education, and gaining admission to this institution is challenging yet rewarding.
 Therefore, an unwavering commitment to academic excellence, participation in extracurricular activities, and a strategic approach can unlock the door to this Ivy League institution.

 About the Author: Hyun Lee

 Hi!
 I am Hyun, and I am the founder at Global Scholarships.
 I've received a full-tuition scholarship at Birmingham-Southern College and a $1,000 Burger King Scholarship for my undergraduate degree and was offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
 You can read more about my scholarship journey here.
 If you are interested, you can follow me on Linkedin where I regularly write about scholarships.
-I also provide consulting services as well, and you can check the consulting services page for more information.

 Share this article via